Officers who cover their faces could be charged with a misdemeanor under California proposal

 Videos of raids showing masked officers using unmarked vehicles and grabbing people off the streets have circulated on social media in recent weeks.

-Ed Obayashi, a special prosecutor in California and an expert on national and state police practices, said the proposed legislation is “an exercise in futility” because federal officers can’t be prosecuted by state courts for activities performed during their official duties.
+Ed Obayashi, a special prosecutor in California and an expert on national and state police practices, said the proposed legislation would be tough to enforce because federal officers can't be prosecuted by state courts for activities performed during their official duties.

 "If they are following federal directives, they are following federal law," Obayashi said.